 A Visitor's Guide to Çatalhöyük: Excavations and History

-The date of the very earliest settlement here is claimed to be 6250 BC, while traces of fire suggest that the last of the 10 settlements uncovered was abandoned around 5400 BC.
+The date of the very earliest settlement here is claimed to be 6250 BCE, while traces of fire suggest that the last of the 10 settlements uncovered was abandoned around 5400 BCE.

 The dwellings excavated at Çatalhöyük were found to be remarkably similar in construction to traditional buildings still seen today.
 Only the layout of the settlement proved strikingly different.

 The houses, each roughly 25 square meters in area, were flat-roofed, with a single living space and a storeroom.
 In addition to a bench, hearth, and oven, the rooms were furnished with platforms, presumably used for working and sleeping on but also for burials.

 The dead were left in the open, outside the settlement, until scavenging animals had stripped the skeleton clean.
 Dressed in their clothes, they were then interred beside or under the sleeping platforms, continuing their participation, so to speak, in family life.